BestTimesToVisit.com Logo

 Sofia's Serene Sunrise

-Greet the day atop Vitosha Mountain, overlooking Sofia's terracotta rooftops.
-Watch the city awaken, a magical display of colors as the sun paints the sky.
-Pack a thermos of Bulgarian coffee for an extra special start.
+Greet the day atop Vitosha Mountain, overlooking Sofia.
+Watch the city awaken, its lights transforming into a vibrant tapestry as the sun rises.
+Pack a thermos of Bulgarian coffee for an extra special start to your day.

 Essential Travel Tips